sjacob2019/Credit-Card-Fraud-Detection/README.md

 |Balanced Accuracy| 0.8589312754077602|
 |Precision| 0.5517431701849772|

 For the other statistics we measured however, we did not see incredible results at labelling fraudulent data points correctly at first.
-While using only 5 features, the recall, balanced accuracy still indicated slightly better performance than if we had labelled fraudulent points randomly, the model did not yield convincing results.
+When using only 5 features, the recall and balanced accuracy still indicated slightly better performance than if we had labelled fraudulent points randomly.

 <img src="./Images-Final/Random Forest/RFConfusion1.jpg" alt="Random Forest Confusion Matrix 1" width="600"/>

 ^Confusion Matrix for a fold with 5 features^

-By using few features, we gave less opportunities for the random forests to create informative splits that could meaningfully separate fraudulent data from legitimate.
-With the specificity being nearly 99.9% at correctly identifying legitimate points but only having a precision of 55%, we can attribute these results to the first 5 features not containing distinguishing factors for fraudulent data.
-While an overwhelming majority of legitimate transactions had these features, nearly equal amounts of fraudulent data displayed similar features as the legitimate with these features as those that did not.
+By using fewer features, we gave less opportunities for the random forests to create informative splits that could meaningfully separate fraudulent data from legitimate.
+We can attribute the specificity of nearly 99.9% and a precision of only 55% to the first 5 features not containing distinguishing factors for fraudulent data.

-With 10 features included, we see a drastic improvement in precision, and sizeable improvements in recall and balanced accuracy.
+With 10 features included, we see a drastic improvement in precision and sizeable improvements in recall and balanced accuracy.
 Although specificity also improved, with the value already greater than 99.8% it makes little difference.
 As expected, with more features available to the model, there were more opportunities to create more informative splits.
-Unlike with the results we saw with only 5 features, the inclusion of the additional 5 features must have contained features that were more clear indicators of whether a transaction was legitimate or fraudulent.
+Unlike with the results we saw with only 5 features, the inclusion of the additional 5 features must have introduced features that were clearer indicators of whether a transaction was legitimate or fraudulent.

-As we continue increasing the number of features included, we see the model's specificity, recall, and balanced accuracy increase, although not nearly as greatly as between 5 and 10 features.
-This implies that while the new features helped yield more information, they did not provide much more than the features the model had already been trained on.
+As we continue increasing the number of features included, we see that the model's specificity, recall, and balanced accuracy increase, although not nearly as greatly as between 5 and 10 features.
+This implies that while the new features yielded more information, they did not provide much more than the features the model had already been trained on.
 While precision also tended to increase as the number of features increased, when we went from 25 features to 29 we noticed a slight drop in precision.
-Although the difference was very small, this may suggest that we had ended up slightly overfitting our model to our testing data.
+Although the difference was very small, this may suggest that we had ended up slightly overfitting our model to our training data.

 <img src="./Images-Final/Random Forest/RFConfusion2.jpg" alt="Random Forest Confusion Matrix 2" width="600"/>

 ^Confusion matrix for a fold with 29 features^

 Overall, Random Forest yielded very promising results.
 Unlike with unsupervised learning methods, Random Forest classification was consistent in correctly labelling legitimate data.
-As we increased the number of features for our training data we also tended to see an improvement in the model's accuracy both in labelling legitimate data correctly, but also fraudulent.
+As we increased the number of features for our training data, we also tended to see an improvement in the model's accuracy both in labelling legitimate data correctly, but also fraudulent.
 As with most models, if we had more data we would very likely be able to improve our results.

 ### 7.2.3 SVM

 For experiment with all the PCA features, the confusion matrix is shown below, as well as the metric values.

 <img src="./Images-Final/confusionmatrix.png" alt="cm" width="500"/>

 Precision: 0.97
 Recall:0.9
 Specificity:0.98
 Balanced Accuracy = 0.94

 Additionally, we tested SVM with different numbers of PCA features.
-For all of the experiments with different parameters We found that although all four metrics increases initially, it stabilizes around using only top 15 PCA features.
-This result is unintuitive compare to other supervised methods, as in some cases, increasing number of features leads to decreasing metrics value.
-This observation indicates that for SVM, increasing number of features not necessary leads to better results.
+For all of the experiments with different parameters, we found that although all four metrics increased initially, they stabilized when using only the top 15 PCA features.
+This result is unintuitive compared to other supervised methods.
+As in some cases, increasing the number of features lead to decreasing metric values.
+This observation indicates that for SVM, increasing the number of features does not necessarily lead to better results.

 <img src="./Images-Final/metrics.png" alt="m" width="500"/>

-To find out how number of features affects the decision of C value.
-We plot the C-value against the number of features, we found that the C value plummeted initially, which means that the punishment for misclassification is low, and rise back to peak around 15 features.
-Later, C value fluctuates but generally stable.
+To find out how the number of features affects the choice of C value, we plot the C-value against the number of features.
+We found that the C value plummeted initially, which means that the penalty for misclassification is initially low, but the C value rose back to peak at around 15 features.
+Later, the C value fluctuates but remains generally stable.

 <img src="./Images-Final/C.png" alt="c" width="500"/>

-The ROC(Receiver Operating characteristic) curve is a performance measurement for the classification problems at various threshold settings.
-ROC is a probability curve and AUC(area under curve) represents the degree or measure of separability.
-It tells how much the model is capable of distinguishing between classes.
-Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.
+The ROC(Receiver Operating characteristic) curve is a performance measurement for the classification problem at various threshold settings.
+ROC is a probability curve and its AUC(area under curve) represents the degree or measure of separability.
+It tells how capable the model is of distinguishing between classes.
+The higher the AUC, the better the model is at distinguishing legitimate vs fradulent transactions.

  <img src="./Images-Final/ROC.png" alt="roc" width="500"/>